Skip to content

 Low potassium symptoms

-Potassium deficiency due to physical activity and sweating may cause:
+Deficiency due to physical activity and sweating may cause:

 Endurance athletes in particular must take care of the adequate intake of potassium due to sweating.